gostevedore/gostevedore.github.io/content/en/docs/docs-v0.11/reference-guide/builder/docker/_index.md

 ##### Git context example

-The goal of that example is to show you all the configuration options for the git context, including the various authentication mechanisms that can be used to access a Git repository.
+The goal of that example is to show you all the configuration options for the Git context, including the various authentication mechanisms that can be used to access a Git repository.

 {{<highlight yaml "linenos=table">}}
 builder: